www.isleofwightweather.co.uk - uk storm detection and sferics

 This lightning data is only approximate and should not be used for safety applications.
 Strike and storm locations indicated and alarm statuses are as accurate as possible, but may be erroneous and should not be used to safeguard personnel, equipment or data.

-Join our mailing list to receive daily forecasts, weather data and alarms
+Join the Isle of Wight Weather Station Network mailing list to receive daily forecasts, weather data and alarms.

 Enter your name and email address below: